On a novel gradient flow structure for the aggregation equation: Introduction

-From the decay of the kinetic energy in~\eqref{e:Boltz:dissipation}, it becomes clear that the system loses kinetic energy in the long run, i.e., it cools down.
+Hence, the solutions converge on an algebraic time scale to a Dirac measure.
+A rigorous proof of this convergence can be found in~\cite{MischlerMouhotRicard2006,MischlerMouhot2006}.
+From the decay of the kinetic energy in~\eqref{e:Boltz:dissipation}, it becomes, indeed, clear that the system loses kinetic energy in the long run, i.e., it cools down.
 This leads to the formation of a Dirac measure as time goes to infinity, which is at the same time a minimiser of~\eqref{eq:KineticEnergy} in the space of probability measures with a fixed centre of mass.
 Hence, the only stationary states of the system are Dirac measures. \end{rem}